tonoRodriguez/MWP4SPACE_GUI_project/README.md

 #### `ring_resonator.py`
 Simulates ring resonators and writes the information to a Word document.

-**Status:** Needs update.
+**Status:** Last Version.
 Improve 2-branch ring resonator simulation.

 #### `Ring_Resonator_GUI.py`
 Uses Tkinter to call `ring_resonator.py`.
 **Status:** Needs update.

+###`Ring_resonator_radious.py`

+Code used for simple scripts to calculate radius that adapt to the wavelength chosen for ring resonators
 #### `SSC_Analysis.py`
 Simulates tapers and MMIs, allowing different architectures to be combined.